robert/robert.github.com/_posts/2014-02-09-pythons-pass-by-object-reference-as-explained-by-philip-k-dick.md

 <h3 style="font-weight: bolder">Pass-by-value</h3>

-In pass-by-value, the function receive a copy of the argument objects passed to it by the caller, stored in a new location in memory.
+In pass-by-value, the function receives a copy of the argument objects passed to it by the caller, stored in a new location in memory.

 <img src="/images/PBVIntro.jpg">